andytill/erlyberly/README.md

 To recompile the erlyberly.erl or java source after modifications:

     ./mvnw compile

-To rebuild the runnable jar after modifying the java or erlang code:

-    ./mvnw install assembly:single

 Note usage of `./mvnw`. erlyberly uses [maven-wrapper](https://github.com/takari/maven-wrapper) so that maven does not need to be installed to compile.